 - Psalm 118:1-4, “Oh, give thanks to the Lord, for He is good!
 For His mercy endures forever.
 Let Israel now say, His mercy endures forever.
 Let the house of Aaron now say, His mercy endures forever.
 Let those who fear the Lord now say, His mercy endures forever.”

 Which of these passages resonate with your heart?
-Have you ever written out a prayer of Thanksgiving?
-Try it before June is over and you’ll be on your way to an attitude of gratitude.
+Have you ever written out a prayer for Thanksgiving?
+Try it before the year is over and you’ll be on your way to an attitude of gratitude.